scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    :figclass: wt
    :scale: 3%

-   Distribution of the :math:`F_1` scores with respect to the consumers and products. :label:`pearsonr`
+   Distribution of the :math:`F_1` scores with respect to the consumers (a) and products(b). :label:`pearsonr`

+In addition, Figure 10 presents the distribution of :math:`F_1` with respect to the consumers and products.
-We also evaluated the prediction quality of our model (see Section 'Statistic scores') using the `sklearn` metrics (see below):
+We also evaluated the prediction quality of our model using the `sklearn` metrics (see below):

 .. code-block:: python